strvcom/ds-academy/development/README.md

   and the [project page](https://github.com/strvcom/ds-academy/projects/1)
 - Make sure that you **update both conda environments** when adding dependencies

+> ✏️ Do not forget to list your name in the [intro section](../README.md#strv-data-science-academy).

 ### Reporting Bugs

 Follow the guidelines described [here](../README.md#reporting-bugs).